International Student Orientation

 InterConnect Mentor Program

-An integral part of International Student Orientation, the InterConnect peer-mentoring program pairs each new student with an InterConnect group (4 to 6 new students) and a returning student mentor.
+An integral part of ISO, the InterConnect peer-mentoring program pairs each new student with an InterConnect group (4 to 6 new students) and a returning student mentor.
 InterConnect mentors contact their students over the summer and serve as a mentor and guide throughout Orientation and the first semester at Reed.
 During the fall semester, new students are supported through individual meetings and a series of fun InterConnect events with your mentor group.

 Cost & Registration